I’ll confess: I’m a total sleep princess.

 These mattresses are also held to the strictest of strict standards.
 As a matter of fact, here’s an extensive list of all the rigorous tests and certifications the Essentia mattresses go through.

 The end result is a completely guilt-free, hypo-allergenic, non-toxic sleeping experience unlike any you’ll ever experience.
 You’ll roll out of bed feeling ready to conquer the world, with zero pressure points or tossing and turning during the night.
-Not only that, but Essentia is giving anyone who has made it this far in my giant mattress article a 10% discount on a mattress, which is going to save you a boatload.
-Keep reading and I’ll tell you how.

 How To Get An Essentia Mattress Shipped To You